Indoor Air Quality is Important

 Air is a mix of several types of gases such as oxygen and nitrogen.
 These gases contain tiny molecules.
 This is a clue to learn how to judge the level of air quality in your home.

 Become an Air Quality Inspector

 Once you know the air is a mix of gases, it makes a home inspection for potential problems easier to find.

 The internal areas of your home have several possible causes of dirty air.
 Dust accumulates easily in homes located in windy areas just as it does in sandy beach locations.
-Dust in airstreams occurs when particles heavier than air cling to air molecules.
+Dust in airstreams occurs when particles heavier than air clings to air molecules.